function61/varasto/docs/replication-policies/README.md

 Do I need multiple policies?
 ----------------------------

-If you have data of varying types of importance, you can have for example:
+If you have data with varying types of importance, you can have for example:

 - A default replication policy that saves data to three disks
   * The default policy is specified for root directory and is used for all file collections